SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 - Users with Intel GPUs should use `SYCL` or `Vulkan`

 As we can see, Vulkan is the most generic option for GPU acceleration and i believe it's the simplest to build for, so i'll explain in detail how to do that.
+Doesn't matter whether you're Nvidia, AMD or Intel graphics user - Vulkan implementation should work on **most** (if not all) of their GPUs, as long as they're reasonably modern.
 The build process for every backend is very similar - install the necessary dependencies, generate the `llama.cpp` build files with proper flag to enable the specific backend, and build it.

 Oh, and don't worry about Python and it's dependencies.